 “It’s fiction, in other words—fiction that was inspired by and embraces Scripture, but fiction that nonetheless feels free to remove and (mostly) add elements as the story—not theology—demands.”

-Most of those added elements seem harmless.
+Some of those added elements seem harmless.
 If David writes dozens upon dozens of the Psalms, it makes sense to watch him practicing on a lyre.
-Other elements seem to be inspired by various Midrashic texts (Jewish rabbinical commentaries on Scripture).
+Other elements seem to be inspired by various Midrashic texts (Jewish rabbinical commentaries on Scripture) or extrabiblical sources such as the Book of Enoch.
 For instance, the show follows a midrashic reading of 2 Samuel 21 in depicting Ruth’s sister-in-law, Orpah, as the mother of the giant Goliath.

-Still, I think viewers can take some comfort and may be willing to extend grace to the show knowing director Jon Erwin’s comments on the subject.
+Still, perhaps viewers can take some comfort and may be willing to extend grace to the show knowing director Jon Erwin’s comments on the subject.

 “I love the material,” Erwin told Plugged In.
 “I feel like the material is life-changing, and so you want to try to really honor the themes of the story while making a dramatic television show. … As a parent, I find it so hard to get my kids aware of or interested in the Bible at all in this visual generation they live in, and so, if all we do is to start a conversation about the material again, so people reengage with the Bible, we’ve succeeded.”